michellsilva/estudo/README.md

 - Three lanes on a shared minute axis measured from the first event: deploy on top, metric in the middle, logs at the foot.
+- The metric lane plots fourteen latency samples as a line from 210ms up to a labelled peak of 705ms and back down to 205ms.
+- Amber marks the incident itself: the v2.4.1 deploy dot, every latency sample at or above the 470ms breach onset, and the five ERROR log events.
+- Teal marks healthy signal, with hollow teal rings for the WARN log lines and the rollback.
+- Three dashed connectors trace the recorded correlations: deploy to first breach, deploy to error burst start, and rollback to recovery.
+- A legend at the foot names each mark: INFO, WARN or rollback, and ERROR with latency at or above the 470ms breach onset.

+Regenerate it at any time with: